The Top 10 Unusual Things to Do in Moscow

 This is a private historical interactive museum that keeps a collection of arcade machines that were produced in the USSR since the mid-1970s.
 You can actually play with them and it is very fun!

-6. «Danilovsky» marketplace
+6. Eat traditional food at the «Danilovsky» marketplace

 It's more or less modern marketplace with traces of Soviet era.
 A lot of people still goes there for shopping... only 20 years ago it was a main place to buy the food!
 It still hasa very special atmosphere.
 What's more?
 It is surrounded by typical 5-block houses, so you can see the local life just walking to the Shabolovskaya metro station.
 I also love a very strange house of the Soviet era.
 It looks awful but very authentic.